 3 Must Check Key Points

 For every AVG, MIN, MAX, or SUM statement, make sure the SQL is coded to handle a null value.
 This will eliminate any -305 SQL abends.

 Note: Handle Null values diligently

-Note: Make sure present only index columns in Order By
+Note: Ensure Only index columns present in Order By

 Check all Distinct statements.
 Can there definitely be duplicates?
 Can such a statement be coded with a Group By or rewritten as a correlated or non-correlated subquery?

 In V9, the Distinct works just like the Group By statement in that DB2 will look for sort avoidance by checking for appropriate indexes.